Dlumatic/CyclisticPython/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

+ACT

+Doubling down on casual riders on the weekend would create a great source of continued revenue.
+Increasing marketing campaigns and incentives to get more people to ride on weeekends would be a viable move for attracting more riders.

+Scaling more riders in with multiple ridership packages can be an attractive model.
+A second order effect of converting them to members would be a good pivot (incentivized cheaper rates for members).

+A gamification system of giving riders perks based on rider usage could be a new alluring model.
+Rewards such as free miles can be an attractive perk.
+Members can also spare or give miles to other family members or friends to use.

 Data Visualizations are included in this ReadMe incase they don't load properly within the Python notebook.